 Culture refers to integrated patterns of human behavior that include the language, thoughts, actions, customs, beliefs, values and institutions that unite a group of people.

-"Cultural Competence" is the capability of effectively interacting with people from different cultures.
+Cultural competence is the ability to effectively interact with people from different cultures.
+Cultural competence encompasses behaviors, attitudes and policies that can come together on a continuum and ensures a system, agency, program or individual can function effectively and appropriately in diverse cultural interactions and settings.

-Cultural humility involves understanding the complexity of identities-that even in sameness there is difference, and focuses on self-reflection, encouraging ongoing curiosity rather than an endpoint of knowledge.
+Cultural humility involves understanding the complexity of identities-that even in sameness there is difference-and focuses on self-reflection, encouraging ongoing curiosity rather than an endpoint of knowledge.
+Cultural humility in healthcare describes a lifelong commitment to self-evaluation and critique, to redressing power imbalances, and to developing mutually beneficial and nonpaternalistic partnerships with communities on behalf of individuals and defined populations.1